Landlord Tips to Help You Get the Most from Your Rental Property.

-Owning a property is a great opportunity to grow your finances but as with any financial investment, there are things that you can do right, and things you can do not so right.
-We wanted to go over some of the key pitfalls that a landlord can stumble into in the hopes that it helps you to avoid them.
+Owning a property is a great opportunity to grow your finances but as with any financial investment, there are things that you can do right and things you can do not so right.
+We wanted to go over some of our most useful landlord tips to help you keep your rental property running smoothly.

 If your lease isn’t expiring in peak times, then it’s likely that you aren’t going to be making as much money as you could be otherwise.
 Your property manager needs to be trying to ensure that your property becomes vacant in peak season when people are looking for new properties.

 Don’t have your property lease ending at a time of year that puts you at more risk of vacancy.
 Your ultimate goal is to operate your property with little to no downtime because this means you won’t miss out on any income.

 Many property owners are hesitant to increase their rent because they worry about their tenants staying.
 But regular small increases are easy for a tenant to budget for and agree to – a good landlord tip is to increase rent in small increments every year than a larger increase every 3rd year.